mocktomata/mocktomata/README.md

       username
     }, (err, res) => {
       if (err) r(err)
+      else {
         // massage the response in some way that make sense to your application. const response = messege(res)
         a(response)
+      }
     })
   })
 }